 College of Nursing

+The College of Nursing includes a Bachelor of Science in Nursing (BSN) program with two pathways, traditional and RN to BSN.
+The traditional track includes classroom, laboratory, and clinical experiences that prepare graduates for professional nursing practice across the lifespan with diverse populations across a variety of settings.
 The RN to BSN track has two options, traditional RN to BSN and concurrent RN to BSN.
+Both tracks provide associate degree nurses with education focused on knowledge development, leadership, evidence-based practice, and quality patient care outcomes.
 Students in the traditional RN to BSN are licensed associate degree nurses who must complete the required prerequisites followed by the three-semester professional program.
-Concurrent students complete associate degree and BSN courses concurrently and graduate with the BSN one or two semesters after associate degree completion.
+Concurrent students complete associate degree and BSN courses concurrently and graduate with the BSN one semester after associate degree completion.

 Facilities